 Once again, the elderly, obese, breastfed infants, dark-skinned people, and those who suffer from celiac disease, Crohn’s disease, and other metabolic disorders may be more prone to vitamin D deficiency.
 If you don’t go outdoors often, always wear sunblock, or live in an area that rarely receives sunshine or has only weak daytime sun, you may also be at risk of low vitamin D.

-The short-term and long-term effects of vitamin D deficiency are dire.
-Here are common health complications and symptoms that you will experience if you don’t get enough vitamin D in your blood.
+The short-term and long-term effects of vitamin D deficiency could be serious.
+Here are common health complications and symptoms that you will experience if you don’t have enough vitamin D in your blood.

 1. Excessive tiredness and fatigue